Kindly Myers’ Jaw-Dropping T-Shirt And Bikini Combo Is Stirring Up Instagram Fever

 Kindly Myers likely triggered heart palpitations among her followers on Saturday when she posted a series of photos of herself rocking nothing but a T-shirt and a pair of skimpy bikini bottoms.
-In the photo Kindly, who calls herself a “professional smoke show,” has the tee hiked up to reveal a very flat stomach and tattoos on her torso and waist.
+In the photo, Kindly, who calls herself a “professional smoke show,” has the tee hiked up to reveal a very flat stomach and tattoos on her torso and waist.
 The cut of the bikini bottoms also accentuates the length of her very toned, slender legs.

 In the caption, Kindly asked her fans to choose which of the photos they liked best.
 While some of them picked individual photos, many said that they couldn’t choose because she looks great in each one.